bixycler/UniinfoNotes/pages/Brainstorm.md

 				- The self selects conditions to match that main cause.
 				- The self cherry-picks the fruit according to its criteria which is just another kind of main causes.
 		- ((66e80666-5f29-4419-8db1-bf8cdce893e4))
+		- accept (no choice) vs intent (choice)
+			- They are 2 opposite ends but are united in the circle of learning: accept -> learn -> intent to follow that lesson of "acceptance is the best" -> acceptive attitude -> accept
+			- I usually place my ((667272b8-88a8-4928-a22a-35035c9edf05)) at the "accept", so i see all of the chain of effects as "no choice".
+But that's just relative.
+			- The choice at the "intent" does affect